30 Offbeat Places to visit in India that will take your breath away

 25. Ziro, Nagaland

 Ziro shot into fame in the recent years by virtue of the Ziro Music festival.
 But it still remains one of the best offbeat destinations in India.
 Ziro has a modern and liberal culture but it’s also deeply rooted thanks to the Apatani tribe.
-The Apatani tribe who built a settlement here long ago are integral to the identity of Ziro.
-Here in the cradle of Eastern Himalayas, they chose a lone plateau hidden among the lofty mountains and called her home.
-This brought it to UNESCO’s tentative list of world heritage sites.
+The unique eco-friendly practices of this ancient tribe brought Ziro in UNESCO’s tentative list of world heritage sites.
 The green paddy fields with the Himalayas at the backdrop provide an idyllic view.

 26. Kongthong Village, Meghalaya